mnshimiyimana/alu-shell/io_redirections_and_filters/README.md

-Script that creates a file with a text.
+Script that writes into afile the result of a command.
 ~
 ~
 ~